maptime/map-accessibility-guidelines/BestPractices.md

 * Acquaint yourself with accessibility standards (WebAIM, etc.), but remember accessibility is about people.
 Only people can evaluate true accessibility.
 Accessibility evaluation tools (WAVE, etc.) can help facilitate human interaction but it is not the catch-all answer.

 * Something that is dead on mobile, is dead.
+Make mobile a priority!

 * Enable the experience, don't make the experience.